Erik-Brown01/Senior-Thesis/README.md

 # Senior-Thesis

-This repository contains all of the jupyter notebook files and myt final report used during my undergraduate American Studies senior thesis.
+This repository contains all of the jupyter notebook files and my final report used during my undergraduate American Studies senior thesis.
 Below is the abstract of my final essay.

 # Abstract